+EXE2BIN [options] exe_file [bin_file]

-EXI E2BIN [options 5] exe_file [bin_file] where description :: options is a list of options, each preceded by a dash ("-").
-On non-UNIX platforms, slash ("/") may be also used instead of a dash.
-Options may be specified in a order.
+where description: options is a list of options, each preceded by a dash ("-").
+On non-UNIX platforms, a slash ("/") may be also used instead of a dash.
+Options may be specified in any order.
 Supported options are: h display the executable file header r display the relocations of the executable file l= <seg></seg> specify the load address of the binary file x enable extended capabilities of Open Watcom Exe2bin exe_file is a file specification for a 16-bit DOS executable file used as input.
 If no file extension is specified, a file extension of ".exe" is assumed.
 Wild card specifiers may not be used. bin_file is an optional file specification for a binary output file.
 If no file name is given, the extension of the input file is replaced by "bin" and taken as the name for the binary output file.

+Description:
-Descripti on: 1.
-If are any relocations in the input file, the /l option becomes mandatory (and is useless otherwise).
-2. If exe2bin is called without the $/x$ option, certain restrictions to the input file apply (apart from being a valid DOS executable file): • the size e of the binary data must be <= 64 KByte

-• no stack must be defined, i.e. ss:sp = 0x0000:0x0000
+- 1. If are any relocations in the input file, the /l option becomes mandatory (and is useless otherwise). - 2.
+If exe2bin is called without the /x option, certain restrictions to the input file apply (apart from being a valid DOS executable file): - the size of the binary data must be <= 64 KByte - no stack must be defined, i.e. ss:sp = 0x0000:0x0000 - the code segment must be always zero, i.e. cs = 0x0000 - the initial instruction pointer must be either ip = 0x0000 or ip = 0x0100

-88 The Open Watcom Exe2bin Utility Command Line

-- the code segment must be always zero, i.e. cs = 0x0000 - the initial instruction pointer must be either ip = 0x0000 or ip = 0x0100